Where does OUR CITY’S trash go?

 buRrY

-Waste that is burried in a landfill.
-NYC waste is sent to:
+Waste that is buried in a landfill.
+Refuse from NYC is sent to:

 The problem with landfills: